The Incyte Ingenuity Awards in Vitiligo™

 Erika Page

-Erika Page is the Founder and Editor of Living Dappled, a blog and community for women with vitiligo, an autoimmune disease that causes loss of pigment.
-After getting vitiligo at the age of seven, she lost 100% of her pigment; she founded the platform to help educate, support, and inspire the 1% of the population with this condition.
-Erika has spoken at the U.S. World Vitiligo Day conference and has been featured on DermHealth.Co’s Heal Thy Skin podcast, Channel Kindness, and The Pretty Pimple.
-In 2021, Erika Page was named the No. 4 Most Influential Vitiligan for the second year in a row through a survey conducted by Unite for Vitiligo.
+Erika Page is a patient advocate and the Founder and Editor of Living Dappled, a media brand and digital community for women with vitiligo.
+After getting vitiligo at the age of seven, she lost 100% of her skin’s pigment over 25 years; she founded the platform to help educate, support and inspire the 1% of the population with this condition.
+Erika has spoken at the U.S. World Vitiligo Day conference and has been featured in PEOPLE, WebMD and Love What Matters.

 More